releasethekragle/hello-world/README.md

 Hello All!

-Releasethekragle here, just getting in to coding and GitHub.
+Releasethekragle here, just getting into coding and GitHub.
 Interested in object recognition and sound classification.